TosbackCgusBridge-Bot/CGUs-versions/Conduit/Privacy Policy.md

 We, our service providers, advertisers and partners may collect various types of non-PII when you visit the Website.
 Examples of non-PII that may be collected from visitors include: Internet protocol address, the type of browser (e.g., Firefox, Internet Explorer), type of operating system, (e.g., Microsoft Windows or Mac OS), domain name of Internet service provider (e.g., Comcast, Verizon or AT&T), Web pages visited, Websites visited before and after visiting the Website, type of handheld or mobile device used to view the Website (e.g., iPhone, Blackberry), location information, content accessed and advertisements shown and/or clicked.
 We may use third parties to conduct web analytics and similar services with respect to an individual's interaction with our Website.

 We may use third party service providers to deliver ads on our Website.
 These service providers may use cookies (as defined below) or other tracking technologies to identify your activity on our Website and on third party websites.
 Tracking data collected by these service providers is used to decide which ads you see both on our Website and on other third party websites.
-However, this tracking information does not identify you personally and is not combined with personally identifiable information.
-One of the ad service providers is Pricegong.
-Their privacy policy can be found at www.pricegong.com.
+However, this tracking information should not identify you personally and should not be combined with personally identifiable information.

+Additionally, we may share certain information we collect from search boxes on the site to deliver more targeted ads and offers as further detailed below.

+Search Data

+As part of the functionality available on the Website, we may offer you search features provided by us and/or other third parties.
+Additionally, we may use Cookies in the web search services we provide to you.
+These Cookies collect and store information about your search activity when you use our web search services.
+This information may be shared with third party applications that use search data to function or to offer you more customized information and services.
+The information collected and stored by these Cookies may include Personally Identifiable Information, depending on your search query.
+For instance, if you search your own name Personally Identifiable Information would be included in the search query.
+By using the search features provided by us, you are consenting to grant Conduit permission to use Cookies regarding your use of web search.

+Additional Services

+Conduit may share the information it receives from the Cookies with other third parties in order to serve you ads and provide you with relevant offers and services.
+You can opt out from permitting us to share this search information contained in Cookies through a link on the bottom of the search homepage or by sending an e-mail to support@conduit.com.

 In addition to this Website Privacy Policy Conduit maintains additional legal and privacy policies for the Conduit powered software and applications.
-Such policies are available at http://www.conduit.com/privacy/Default.aspx.
+Such policies are available at http://www.conduit.com/privacy/.

 Registration